Online version revised and complete as of June 15, 2021.

 The Company shall not use non-bargaining unit personnel as set out in Articles 5.4 through 5.4.2 if such action:

-(d) results in a reduction in scheduled hours to a bargaining unit employee
+- Results in a reduction in scheduled hours to a bargaining unit employee.

-(b) to hire, promote, demote, lay off, transfer, reclassify and suspend employees; and also the right of the Company to discipline or discharge any employee for just cause, provided that a claim by an employee, who has acquired seniority, that he/she has been disciplined, discharged or suspended without cause, may be the subject of a grievance and dealt with as hereinafter provided;
+- To hire, promote, demote, lay off, transfer, reclassify and suspend employees; and also the right of the Company to discipline or discharge any employee for just cause, provided that a claim by an employee, who has acquired seniority, that they have been disciplined, discharged or suspended without cause, may be the subject of a grievance and dealt with as hereinafter provided.

 The Union further acknowledges the right of the Company to operate and manage its business, control its properties and maintain order on its premises in all respects in accordance with its commitments and responsibilities.
 The direction of the working forces, the amount and type of supervision necessary, the number and types of machines and technical equipment, procedures and standards of operations, the content of programs, judgement and evaluation of personnel qualifications, the right to decide on the number of employees needed by the Company at any time, operating schedules and the selection, procurement, design and engineering of equipment which may be incorporated into the Company’s plant, including the change of any or all of the foregoing, from time to time, control over all operations, buildings, machinery, equipment and employees, are solely and exclusively the responsibility of the Company.